InFog/evaldojunior.com/_posts/2015-10-22-make-it-testable.md

 This one was easier, since the request is a dependency only for the method, not for the whole class.
-Now it is possible to easily mock the Repository and the Request and test this controller and what is even better the dependencies as clear as the day light.
+Now it is possible to easily mock the Repository and the Request and test this controller and what is even better the dependencies are as clear as the day light.